-Metals recycling is a pyramid industry which includes many small, family owned companies, as well as large, international businesses.
-Operators carry out a range of functions, often including several of the following activities, with smaller operators supplying partially or fully processed metals to larger operators and traders:
+Metals recycling is a pyramid industry that includes many small, family-owned companies, as well as large, international businesses.
+Metal recyclers, large and small, carry out a range of functions in order for scrap metal to be ready for recycling.
+These include:

 - Collecting: Whether via trade at a metal recyclers site, known as gate trade, collected from a persons house or business premises, via a skip collection, or via a household waste and recycling centre, metal items are collected and/or bought, often based on the weight of the metal.

 - Shearing: Some metal recycling sites may have a shear in order to reduce large metal items by cutting, ready to be processed further, either on that site, or moved to another.

 - Baling/compacting: Metal can be placed in a baler or compacter, making it smaller in size, which make the metal easier to handle and transport.

 - Shredding: Metal can be reduced to fist-sized lumps via a shredder/fragmentiser.
 For example, a car can be shredded in less than ten seconds.
 Many shredders in the UK are located near docks so that shredded metal can be placed on ships ready to be exported to a different country.

 - Sorting and media separation: Once reduced in size, even to very small sizes, metal can be further sorted using innovative sorting and media separation techniques and technologies to be further separated from other metals and non-metallic materials to improve the purity of the scrap metal ready for smelting into new metal.

 - Granulation: Metal can also be made into particles of varying sizes via a process called granulation.
 Metal, often cable, is fed in, and this results in small granules of metals.
 Cables, for example, can either be stripped, or some granulators can separate cable from its plastic casing.